mrdean05/Lora-Node-Cortex72/README.md

 $ git submodule update --init
 ```

-- Follow the [link](https://www.waveshare.com/wiki/SX1302_LoRaWAN_Gateway_HAT) to check out how to set up a lorawan gateway and set up your credentials on the things network.
+- Follow the [link](https://www.waveshare.com/wiki/SX1302_LoRaWAN_Gateway_HAT) on how to set up a lorawan gateway and set up your credentials on the things network.
 The necessary credentials for OTAA (Over-The-Air-Activation) include Device EUI, APP EUI  and APP Key.

 - Include the credentials in (`../examples/send_receive_otaa/config.h`)